 Personal Property: Generally, the difference in the reasonable market value immediately before and immediately after the damage.
 Anthony Equipment Corp. v.
 Irwin Steel Erectors, Inc., 115 S.W.3d 191 (Tex.
 App.
 2003); City of Tyler v.
-Likes; but see J&D Towing, LLC v.
-Am.
-Alternative Ins.
-Corp., 478 S.W.3d 649 (Tex.
-2016) (stating that the owner of personal property that has been totally destroyed may recover loss of use damages in addition to the fair market value of the property immediately before the injury).
+Likes.
 For items with little/no market value, or which have their primary value in sentiment, it is the loss of value to the individual, but does not include mental anguish.
 City of Tyler v.
 Likes.
 For household goods, clothing and personal effects, factors which may be considered in determining loss of value include, inter alia, original cost and cost of replacement, the opinions of value given by qualified witnesses and the gainful uses to which the property has been put.
 Crisp v.
 Security Nat.
 Ins.
 Co., 369 S.W.2d 326 (Tex.
 1963).